amdp/cooperacynuxt/LearningDocs.md

 If you see the colorful cooperacy circle you've done it!
 Send a screenshot in the discord server and celebrate!
 In the contributors.md move your line to the NUXTERS level!

-## LEVEL TWO CHALLENGES: NUXT BASE LEARNING
+## LEVEL TWO: NUXT BASE LEARNING

-///EXPERIMENTAL PART ///

-**THE REPO AND THE THREE FILES**
+THE REPO AND THE THREE LAYERS

 There are three important files :